-At the Access Gateway and backing application level, there would be as many sessions as there are applications being accessed.
+At the Access Gateway and backing application level, there are as many sessions as there are applications being accessed.

 - User requests application access.

-- Access Gateway intercepts request and redirects to Okta for SAML assertion.
+- Access Gateway intercepts the request and redirects to Okta for SAML assertion.

-- Access Gateway creates Access Gateway session, adds any required application enhancements (header or cookie attributes etc), performs any required rewrites and proxies request to backing protected resource.
+- Access Gateway creates an Access Gateway session, adds any required application enhancements (for example, header or cookie attributes),

+performs any required rewrites and proxies request to a backing protected resource.

-- Backing protected web resource receives request, creates application session, and returns response to Access Gateway.
+- A backing protected web resource receives the request, creates an application session, and returns a response to Access Gateway.

 - Access Gateway performs any required rewrites and returns response.

 - User logins to Okta.
-Okta session is created.
+Okta creates an Okta session.

-- User selects application from Okta dashboard and is redirected to Access Gateway.
-Access Gateway creates Access Gateway session
+- User selects an application from the Okta dashboard and is redirected to Access Gateway.
+Access Gateway creates an Access Gateway session.

-- Access Gateway adds any required application enhancements (header or cookie attributes etc),
+- Access Gateway adds any required application enhancements (for example, header or cookie attributes),

-performs any required rewrites and redirects to backing protected web resource.
+performs any required rewrites, and redirects to a backing protected web resource.

-- Backing protected web resource receives request, creates application sessions, and returns response to Access Gateway.
+- A backing protected web resource receives the request, creates application sessions, and returns a response to Access Gateway.

 - Access Gateway performs any require rewrites and returns response.